Loretz1/CDRec/README.md

 ## Multi-stage Training Details

+CDRec provides multiple data loading modes for cross-domain recommendation, which determine which users and interactions are returned by the dataloader in each training iteration.
+The following data loading modes are supported:
+- **BOTH**
+Returns interactions from both source and target domains, including:
+  - `users_src`: user IDs for source-domain interactions
+  - `pos_items_src`: positive items in the source domain
+  - `neg_items_src`: negative items in the source domain
+  - `users_tgt`: user IDs for target-domain interactions
+  - `pos_items_tgt`: positive items in the target domain
+  - `neg_items_tgt`: negative items in the target domain

+- **SOURCE**
+Returns only source-domain interactions, including:
+  - `users`: user IDs
+  - `pos_items`: positive items in the source domain
+  - `neg_items`: negative items in the source domain

+- **TARGET**
+Returns only target-domain interactions, including:
+- `users`: user IDs
+- `pos_items`: positive items in the target domain
+- `neg_items`: negative items in the target domain

+- **OVERLAP**
+Returns interactions of overlapped users in both domains, including:
+- `users`: overlapped user IDs
+- `pos_items_src`: positive items in the source domain
+- `neg_items_src`: negative items in the source domain
+- `pos_items_tgt`: positive items in the target domain
+- `neg_items_tgt`: negative items in the target domain

+- **OVERLAP_USER**
+Returns only overlapped user IDs, including:
+- `users_overlapped`: IDs of overlapped users

 CDRec supports multi-stage training for cross-domain recommendation models, allowing different training phases to adopt different data loading strategies, optimization settings, and training schedules.